“For where two or three are gathered together in my name, there am I in the midst of them.” – Jesus Christ (Matthew 18: 20)

 The Bible tells us that all that accept Christ’s Grace are his and are saved through his name (Romans 3: 22-26).
 This salvation humbles us.
 Alma counseled his son, Shiblon, warning him of bragging about the correctness of the Church of Christ.

-“See that ye are not lifted up unto pride… Use boldness, but not overbearance… that ye may be filled with love… Do not say: ‘O God, I thank thee that we are better than our brethren;’ but rather say: O Lord, ‘forgive my unworthiness, and remember my brethren in mercy’—yea, acknowledge your unworthiness before God at all times.” – Alma 18:14-15 RAV, 38: 11-12, 14 (OPV)
+“See that ye are not lifted up unto pride… Use boldness, but not overbearance… that ye may be filled with love… Do not say: ‘O God, I thank thee that we are better than our brethren;’ but rather say: O Lord, ‘forgive my unworthiness, and remember my brethren in mercy’—yea, acknowledge your unworthiness before God at all times.” – Alma 18:14-15 RAV, 38: 11-12, 14 OPV

 We do not know who has had their heart pierced and who has not.
 We are all on differing levels of Christ’s Grace.
-This is why we are commanded not to judge others, but to judge ourselves (John 7:1-5).
+This is why we are commanded not to judge others, but to judge ourselves (Matthew 7:1-5).
 Rather than rejecting our fellow Christians, we should be one with them, as we are all one Church and One Kingdom in Christ.
 Each of us has a place in God’s kingdom perfect for them to help them on their path back home.

-Mormon Kabbalah is a light along the path.
+Mormon Kabbalah is a light along this path.
 While we are not a church, if the Spirit is pointing you here we welcome you home.
 It is our prayer that the teachings of Mormon Kabbalah will help you gain greater understanding on your journey, bringing you Shalom; God’s peace.

 Want to learn more about Christian Fellowship?
 Email us: email@example.com